TITLE 9

 42 Del.
 Laws, c.
 112, § 1; 9 Del.
 C. 1953, § 8602; 55 Del.
 Laws, c.
 85, § 24A71 Del.
 Laws, c.
 401, § 102

-The receiver of taxes and county treasurer or director of finance of any county may accept payment of all taxes due and payable on real estate on a quarterly basis.
-This section shall not apply with respect to New Castle County.
+The receiver of taxes and county treasurer or director of finance of any county may accept payment of all taxes due and payable on real estate on a quarterly or more frequent basis.

 § 8604.
-Abatement of taxes; penalty for the late payment; removal of delinquent real estate taxes from tax roll.
+Abatement of taxes; penalty for the late payment; removal of delinquent real estate taxes from tax roll; payment plan for taxes [Effective until Aug.
+12, 2028].

 (a) (1) The tax collecting authority of New Castle County shall, after September 1 in the year in which annual taxes become due and payable, add thereto a penalty of 6 percent of the current charge and 1 percent of the unpaid principal balance as of the first day of every month thereafter until the same shall be paid.
 Penalty shall accrue at the same rate on any supplemental tax bill issued pursuant to § 8340 of this title, beginning on the first day of the third month from the date upon which the tax liability became due and payable.